slawtul/Wicket_reusables/README.md

 __PopoverBehavior__

-> Relies on the 3rd party library Popper.js for positioning. __You must include popper.min.js before bootstrap.js__
+> Relies on the 3rd party library Popper.js for positioning. __You must include popper.min.js before bootstrap.min.js__

 ```java
 // An example of how to include popper.min.js using webjars maven dependency